shivamjee-50/Codeial/README.md

 This is an attempt to make a social media website.
 Codeial = Code + Social

-This project is made using node.js, Express, MongoDB and EJS.
+This project is made using node.js, Express, MongoDB, Passport, Passport Local, Cookie-parser and Connect mongo.

 ## How to run the project?